digvijay9002/Online-Compiler/README.md

-# CodeRush - Compile and Execute code in 40+ languages
+# Online Compiler - Compile and Execute code in 40+ languages

 ⚡️ A code editor that compiles and runs your code on the web.
 Blog: <a href="https://www.freecodecamp.org/news/how-to-build-react-based-code-editor/" target="__blank">FreeCodeCamp - Build A Code IDE with React</a>